margaretmwaura/TheChamaApp/README.md

 12) Signing apps using gradle
 13) Intergrating the Mpesa functionality
 14) Using livedata with firebase
+15) Using the latest layouts such as the bottom sheet navigation and the floating action buttons

 ## Libraries used
 1) Firebase auth,messaging, authentication, database